 Now, scientists developed a computer model that can generate simulations of these powerful sun’s plasma jets in action.
 This allows researchers to identify various temperatures and physical features.

 And according to that numerical model, the formation of spicules happens in three distinct stages.
-Originally, the surface begins on the surface of the Sun where churning plasma interacts with the magnetic fields.
-The magnetic fields then twist and knot during the process that creates strong magnetic tension trapped close to the surface.
+Originally, the surface begins on the surface of the Sun, where churning plasma interacts with the magnetic fields.
+The magnetic fields then twist and knot during the process, which creates strong magnetic tension trapped close to the surface.

 Physicist Bart de Pontieu said, “These jets of plasma are ejected so fast that they could traverse the length of California in just a couple of minutes.
 They can reach heights of 10,000 kilometers, roughly the diameter of Earth, in just five to ten minutes.”

 Next, scientists analyzed the data from NASA’s Interface Region Imaging Spectrograph and the Swedish Solar Telescope to see the simulations.
 They found that the simulations recreated the properties of actual spicules, including size, speed, and shape.